ScorchingShade/Vulnerous/README.md

 Vulnerous is a linux script that aggregates several network security and analysis features into an easy to understand package. **Vulnerous** provides a simplified **commandline** interface which is best suited for beginners and security enthusiasts trying to dive into cybersecurity.

 ### What's New in version 2.0?
-> Encryptor© by Ankush Sharma support provided.
+> The Encryptor© by Ankush Sharma support provided.
 > Now encrypt your passwords by state of the art AES 128 bit Encryption.
 A protected file available for easy sharing on web makes your life easy as a security admin of your team!

 ## Suites